CATEGORIES & CRITERIA

 - Customer service and communication: Their ability to clearly explain issues, provide accurate advice, manage expectations, and build trust with customers.

-- Problem solving and efficiency: Their aptitude for innovative problem-solving, effective time management, and efficient turnaround times without compromising quality.
+- Problem-solving and efficiency: Their aptitude for innovative problem-solving, effective time management, and efficient turnaround times without compromising quality.

 - Professionalism and reputation: Their overall professionalism, attention to detail, commitment to continuous learning, and positive reputation among colleagues and customers.